j1r1k/dotbot-sync/README.md

 ## Prerequisites

-`rsync` needs to be available on the system and runnuble by the user executing `dotbot`
+`rsync` (version 3.1 or newer) needs to be available on the system and runnuble by the user executing `dotbot`

 ## Usage